Vidigal, the Favela That's Rio's Newest Up-and-Coming Neighborhood

-Vidigal clings to the Dois Irmãos (‘Two Brothers’) hillside, the two egg-shaped hills that can be seen at the far end of Leblon.
-Located between two of Rio’s wealthiest neighbourhoods – São Conrado and Leblon – Vidigal was once one of the most dangerous favelas in Rio, notorious for its high levels of violence and presence of powerful drug lords.
-However, Brazil’s police force were ordered to crack-down on criminality in Rio, and Vidigal was one of the first favelas to be successfully pacified.
-Unlike shaky attempts of pacification in other local favelas, Vidigal flourished under its new pacified status and it gradually became an attraction for tourists looking to understand what a Brazilian favela was like.
+Vidigal clings to the Dois Irmãos (Two Brothers) hillside, the two egg-shaped hills that can be seen at the far end of Leblon, located between two of Rio’s wealthiest neighborhoods, São Conrado and Leblon.

+Vidigal was once one of the most dangerous favelas in Rio, notorious for its high levels of violence and presence of powerful drug lords.
+However, the Brazilian police force was ordered to crack down on criminality in Rio, and Vidigal was one of the first favelas to be successfully “pacified.”
+Unlike shaky attempts in other local favelas, Vidigal flourished under its new peaceful status and gradually became an attraction for tourists looking to understand what a Brazilian favela was like.

-Nowadays, it can be considered more of a community with typical favela architecture than a stereotypical ‘shanty town’ and is enjoying its growing hipster culture.
+Nowadays, it can be considered more of a community with typical favela architecture than a stereotypical “shanty town” and is enjoying its growing hipster culture.

 Don’t be scared to get to know Vidigal better – the friendly locals and safe environment should be enough to make you feel welcome.

-For culture-vultures, Vidigal’s street art scene is amazing.
+Keep an eye out for the vibrant street art.
 Whole walls are free canvases for talented Rio artists who use Vidigal as a creative outlet.
-Keep an eye out for Marcelo Ment’s artwork that features a beautiful woman’s face with colourful hair.
+Marcelo Ment’s artwork featuring a woman with a flower in her colorful hair, is a particular highlight.